SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 ## Exemplary Nextflow pipeline

-To enable quick testing of the nf-prov plugin we created a simple Nextflow pipeline based on the nf-core template.
+To enable quick testing of the nf-prov plugin we created a simple Nextflow pipeline based on the nf-core template [cite nf-core paper here].
 The pipeline is available at [this GitHub repository](https://github.com/famosab/wrrocmetatest).
 It runs [fastp](https://github.com/OpenGene/fastp) and [megahit](https://github.com/voutcn/megahit).
 The README holds all necessary information to run the pipeline locally.

 # Formatting